 Other features like the removable strap and dual-density and side-hill grips plus Via’s aluminum upper and lower make for an unusually lightweight, durable, backcountry friendly ski touring pole.

 The Black Diamond Spark Gloves are my daily workhorse.
 I wear this glove for shoveling the driveway, slapping the shovel and of course skiing.
 They are warm enough for sub-zero days and dexterous enough to write in.
 The only downfall may be how quickly they pack out but at a competitive price of $80 who can really be upset?
 Rated on our favorite gloves for backcountry skiing.
-Learn more in the best mens ski gloves article we put together.

 Designed with the descent in mind.
 This insulated jacket from Dynafit utilizes Primaloft Gold inner and a Gore Thermium outer making it waterproof, warm and breathable.
 Equipped with a removable snow skirt, helmet-compatible hood and glove warmer inner pockets this is a do-everything kind of piece.
 The Dynafit Meteorite performs just as well on-piste as it does off making it quite possibly the perfect ski touring jacket.
 I often tour in this coat when it’s really cold (sub-zero).
 I also use it as my parka in an avy pit and of course always for the descent.